robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-11/Homework/SubmissionFile.md

 1. Walls, bollards, fences, guard dogs, cameras, and lighting are what type of security control?

-    Answer: **appliances**
+    Answer: **physical**

 2. Security awareness programs, BYOD policies, and ethical hiring practices are what type of security control?

-    Answer:  **security culture**
+    Answer:  **administrative**

 3. Encryption, biometric fingerprint readers, firewalls, endpoint security, and intrusion detection systems are what type of security control?

-    Answer:  **technical security controls**
+    Answer:  **technical**

 #### Intrusion Detection and Attack indicators

 1. What's the difference between an IDS and an IPS?

-    Answer:  IDS and IPS both monitor network traffic for malicious signatures, but an IPS can also block traffic based on rules.
+    Answer:

+    >
+    >
+    > The primary diffence between IDS and IPS is that an IDS operates on a copy of network traffic, where an IPS works on the live network stream.
+    >
+    > The difference allows an IPS to block traffic in real time, at the expense of greater resources.
+    >
+    >

 2. What's the difference between an Indicator of Attack and an Indicator of Compromise?

+   Answer:

+   >
+   >
+   > An indicator of compromise (IOC) is evidence of a successfuly executed exploit, such as the maliciious code which has been installed on the victim's computer.
+   >
-   Answer: An indicator of attack is real-time evidence of malicious activity while IOC is indicate previous malicious activity.
+   > An Indicator of attack (IOA) is evidence of activity which contributes to a successful exploit, such as records of a SYN scan used by the successful perpatrator.
+   >
+   >

 #### The Cyber Kill Chain

 Name each of the seven stages for the Cyber Kill chain and provide a brief example of each.

-1. Stage 1: Reconnaissance
+1. Stage 1:  Reconnaissance == social media trolling

-2. Stage 2: Weponization
+2. Stage 2: Weponization   == create an exfiltration app

-3. Stage 3: Delivery
+3. Stage 3: Delivery   ==  sending a phishing email

-4. Stage 4: Exploitation
+4. Stage 4: Exploitation  == an executable installs C2 code

-5. Stage 5: Installation
+5. Stage 5: Installation  == a user clicking phishing email

-6. Stage 6: Command and Control (C2)
+6. Stage 6: Command and Control (C2) == remote server hosting malicious code to be downloaded

-7. Stage 7: Actions on Objectives
+7. Stage 7: Actions on Objectives == attacker exfiltrates data

 #### Snort Rule Analysis